 The work I have been involved in covers a range of various subjects in optometry such as contact lenses, anterior eye, binocular vision and even low vision.
 We often work as a team rather than conduct a whole project alone, which means we can take on several projects at the same time and also allows ideas to be shared when finding solutions to research questions or problems.
 On the whole, I have thoroughly enjoyed working with the team and feel that it has been for me very interesting and intellectually stimulating.

 While results are not always apparent at the time of data collection, we have had some particularly interesting findings with that has helped us to understand the ocular surface and contact lens discomfort better.

-I was recently awared the AOP Newly-Qualified Optometrist of the Year 2019 award.
-It is an absolute honor to have won it.
+I was recently awarded the AOP Newly-Qualified Optometrist of the Year 2019 award.
+It is an absolute honour to have won it.
 I am very grateful for both the support from my colleagues during my early post-qualification years, as well as the teaching and clinical supervision from the University lecturers in my undergraduate days that has given me a good grounding to take on a varied career in optometry.

 I am actually about to move on from my role in at the University.
 I will be going back to Aaron Optometrists to work full-time and am intending to get onto the Independent Prescribing course next year.
 I have enjoyed doing research so far and would like to return to it in the future.